ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

    public class MyModule
    {
        @Resource BuilderFactory builderFactory;
+       @Resource ComponentFactory componentFactory;
 ...
    }
 ```
 Firstly, we get a instance of a builderFactory from Spring context.
+The builderFactory is the base factory class from which all Ikasan constructs can be created.
+We also use Spring to create our own custom componentFactory instance.
+We could have done this all in one class, but breaking it down like this makes it easier to read and to test.

-This builderFactory will provide all other builders required to create modules, flows, and components.
+So getting back to the builderFactory we can see this provides all other builders required to create modules, flows, and components.

 The first thing to create is a moduleBuilder from the builderFactory.
 When we create the moduleBuilder we provide the name we are going to assign to the module.
 We can also set other properties on the module through this moduleBuilder such as description.